TouhouQuinta/TouhouQuinta/README.md

 # touhouquinta.github.io

 Page for touhou quinta
 pls do not steal, clone or stuff asdf asdf
+[ ] incomplete